Witiko/scm-at-arqmath3/paper/main.md

 fail to retrieve texts that are semantically similar but use different terminology.
-This shortcoming is all the more apparent with mathematical texts, where the same information can be expressed in two completely different systems of writing and thought: ihe natural language and the language of mathematics.
+This shortcoming is all the more apparent with mathematical texts, where the same information can be expressed in two completely different systems of writing and thought: the natural language and the language of mathematics.

 Recently, the soft vector space model of @sidorov2014soft made it possible to